Back to all posts

 • Burnout.
 Working too hard, or for too long diminishes workers’ productivity.
 It’s also a personal issue that can lead to staff leaving your business.

-A proactive approach into managing your teams is vital to promote their wellbeing at work and get the most out of your staff.
+A proactive approach to managing your teams is vital to promote their wellbeing at work and get the most out of your staff.

 Using resource planning tools and techniques

 As we've hinted at above, resource planning is much easier with the right tools.
-If you're struggling to manage resources using Google Sheets, Excel, Toggl, Trello... the list goes on... then you might benefit from dedicated software for resource planning.
+If you're struggling to manage resources using spreadsheets, then you might benefit from dedicated software for resource planning.
+If spreadsheets worked forever, teams wouldn’t still be searching for better tools.

-Resource planning software helps solve those challenges we talked about earlier.
+Resource planning software helps solve those challenges we explored earlier.
 It takes the guesswork out of forecasting and the manual effort out of planning and managing resources.
-Which means you can effectively manage multiple projects - and build a best-fit project team - every time.
+This means you can effectively manage multiple projects – and build a best-fit project team – every time.
+Even when priorities shift mid-project.

 Here's what some of our customers say about Runn capacity and resource planning software.